yodrew/yodrew.github.io/_pages/water.md

 #### upgrade

 Here are two similar toilet designs.
 The first is non-separating for sitting and squatting.
 The second is separating and (probably) just for squatting.
 Features could be combined.
-Many instructions for first apply to second.
-More for second are in drawing.
+Most instructions for the first apply to the second.

 The first is a wooden box with a hole in the top and maybe a toilet seat attached over the hole.
 A 20L bucket sits inside to poop and pee into.
 The room's ventilation return duct attaches to a hole in the side of the box.
 So all air exits the room through the toilet, removing all odor.
 Empty it every 3-5 days.

-A [vented urinal](/report/2x3-day#mechanical-report) works for men and adventurous women (or is adaptable).
+A vented [pee bottle](/report/2x3-day#mechanical-report) works for men and adventurous women (or is adaptable).
 A toilet that separates liquid from solids is ideal.
 The styrofoam "Separett" seat is common in outhouses in Sweden.

 I used a porcelain separating composting toilet there, too.
-It looked like a regular toilet.
-It cost about the same to install and 1000x cheaper than a septic system.
+It looked like a regular toilet from the outside.
+It cost about the same to install.
+It was 1000x cheaper than a septic system.
 It had no operating costs and produced high-grade fertilizer.

-Which is one of industrial design's most disastrous failures (almost as bad as strollers and cribs).
-It wastes water.
-It wastes nutrients.
+The septic system is one of industrial design's most disastrous failures, along with the flush toilet itself.
+It wastes water and nutrients.
 It turns them into poison for ground water.
-It fails requiring costly repairs.
-It's a monument to self-hatred and fear of life.
+Repairs are costly and dangerous.
+It's a monument to fear of the body.

 Composting toilets are the future.